 This might sound absurd, but splurge on basics!
 Spending $50 on that white tee might seem like a lot at first, but get back to us in 3 years when that same shirt is still in your weekly rotation.
 (This includes all your bra basics for different kinds of outfits.)

 Nevermind that shopping for basics such as bras and panties for women and boxers and briefs for men doesn’t get our hearts racing.
 It’s better than the frustration of dressing up and realizing you don’t have the essential wardrobe pieces for minimalist living.
+Besides, washing your bras and underwear more often should already be a part of the process should you consider minimalism.

 A capsule wardrobe is loosely defined as a “collection of a few essential items of clothing”.
 Commit to a specific personal rule for a capsule wardrobe of roughly 50 articles of clothing.